vipulpathak113/FrontendInterviewQuestions/README.md

 > we can read proto but cannot update

 ---------------------------------------------------------------
-Enumerable:
+- Object.defineProperty(object,value or symbol, descriptor)
+    - Descriptor are value, enumerable, writable,configurable
+    - By default numerable, writable,configurable are false
+    - **data descriptor :** value
+    - **accessor descriptor:** get , set
+    - It cannot be both data descriptor and accessor descriptor

->An enumerable property in JavaScript means that a property can be viewed if it is iterated using the for…in loop or Object.keys() method.
+- An **enumerable** property in JavaScript means that a property can be viewed if it is iterated using the for…in loop or Object.keys() method.
 All the properties which are created by simple assignment or property initializer are enumerable by default.
 Ex:
 const student = {